7Limes/VR2FinalProject/README.md

 Miles - Made the physical buttons and sliders, the color picking UI, and combined the functionality from Camden and Jake's scenes together

-Camden - Cart ufo model, the racer navigation system, and the onscreen racing ui elements
+Camden - Cart UFO model, the racer navigation system, and the onscreen racing UI elements